 - 1×6 board (cut to 3′ or your choice of length)

-- 6 of these hooks (they come in sets of 4; I used two for another project, but you could use just 4 or 8 if you like)
+- 6 of these hooks (when I purchased mine, they came in sets of 4; I used two for another project, but you could use just 4 or 8 if you like)

 - cordless drill

 - hammer, chisel, or other tools for distressing

 - stain (I mixed dark walnut and special walnut)

 - d-ring wall hangers

 I have seen similar ones for sale, sure, but they were all at least $60 for one this large.
 Making this myself cost $30 for eight of these hooks, and I had two left over for our mini mudroom.
 I already had the wood and the stain, but even those would not have been expensive.
 Plus, by making it myself, I got it the exact size I wanted and was able to stain it exactly the color I wanted.

 It was so easy to build.
 Here’s how to make your own rustic towel or coat rack: